 REPAIRS — Even with a disciplined maintenance program in place, transportation directors may find that expensive repairs and replacement parts for diesel buses drain funds one problem at a time.
 Injectors, exhaust gas recirculation valves and coolers, turbochargers, dirty after coolers, and irregular closed crankcase filters are just a few of the additional expenses associated with diesel.
 The likelihood of downtime for repairs is even greater considering the complexity after-treatment systems add to a diesel engine.

-Good news: The manufacturer you already know for conventionally fueled buses also produces Type A and Type C propane autogas models.
-Options include:
+The manufacturer you already trust for conventionally fueled buses also produces Type A and Type C propane autogas models.

-Propane in Pupil Transportation White Paper Read now »
+- Get the Propane in Pupil Transportation White Paper.
+Read now »